doakey3/Bizualizer/README.rst

 * Create a .csv file like the one included in this package.
 * Place all mp3 files and png files into the same folder where the .csv file is located
 * Open blender and use the 'Config File' browse button to navigate to the .csv file
+* Open the Blender Terminal so you can see the Addon Working

+  - (Windows) Window -> Toggle System Console
+  - (Linux) Start Blender with the terminal

+* Run Batch Bizualize

 CSV Options
 -----------
-:Song: The name of the song, for example: We Belong.mp3
+:Song: (Required) The name of the song, for example: We Belong.mp3
-:Background: The name of the background image, for example: birds.png
+:Background: (Required) The name of the background image, for example: birds.png
 :Bar Color: (hexcode) The color that will be applied to the visualize bars.
 :Bar Count: (integer) The number of bars that will be displayed in the visualizer
 :Bar Style: The visualizer style.
 Options include: bottom, top, top-bottom, left, right, left-right, horizontal-center, vertical-center